 Active Projects

-Since its launch in June 2021, Quiet Sound has made significant headway toward its overall goal – to better understand and reduce the effects of acoustic and physical disturbances from large commercial vessels on the endangered Southern Resident Killer Whales in Washington waters.
+Since its launch in June 2021, Quiet Sound has made significant headway toward its overall goal – to better understand and reduce the effects of acoustic and physical disturbances from large commercial vessels on the endangered Southern Resident killer whales in Washington waters.
 Since our launch we watched as the SRKWs welcomed three new babies and yet we also know that other pregnancies were lost.
 We welcome these new young whales as signs of hope while also recognizing that the whales continue to struggle with lack of food, toxins in the water, and vessel impacts.
 This motivates our work to build on our first biennium of progress and make a real difference in the water for these iconic whales and other cetaceans in Washington waters.

 People